AD Blocker Detected

 As you may very well know, LinkedIn, the popular social networking app specifically targeted at building professional networks, hosts an online academy with thousands of courses in different material.
 These courses are designed to help professionals develop in-demand skills to improve their careers or learn the skills to move to new fields.

 Given its prevalence among corporate America, there’s no surprise that LinkedIn has several courses on emotional intelligence.
-One such course is it’s popular one hour course titled Developing Your Emotional Intelligence.
-It’s created and hosted by an organizational psychologist named Gemma Leigh Roberts.
+The Developing Your Emotional Intelligence Course is created and hosted by Gemma Leigh Roberts, an organizational psychologist.

 The course takes you through five short modules on the following topics: